-Dry Needling is an effective technique used by physiotherapists to treat pain arising from muscles and/or nerves, involving the placement of a needle into a trigger point.
-A trigger point is a point within the muscle that can be painful to touch and can produce significant pain over a large area.
-These trigger points may be too deep to be effectively treated by other treatment techniques and by using needles, the treatment is far less painful.
+Dry Needling is a technique used by physiotherapists to treat pain caused by muscle tension and/or nerves.
+It involves the placement of a needle into a trigger point.
+A trigger point is a point within the muscle that can be painful to touch and can produce significant pain around the area.
+These trigger points may be too deep to be treated by other treatment methods and by using needles, the treatment is far less painful.

 What type of problems can be treated?

 Evidence for dry needling use in Physiotherapy has increased substantially over the past decade.
 Research provides support in the treatment of acute and chronic back pain, chronic neck pain, tension and migraine headaches, pelvic girdle pain, knee osteoarthritis, lateral elbow pain and shoulder conditions.

 It can be used for a variety of musculoskeletal problems.
 Some of the common conditions include:

 - arm pain (tennis elbow, carpal tunnel)

 - leg pain (sciatica, hamstrings strains, calf tightness/spasms)